niccolozanotti/AI4climate.science-vault/index.md

 You can also search the notes using the website 🔍 button or by Ctrl+k.
 You can search for the notes with a certain tag with #tag-name (see [[/tags|here]] the full tag list).

+### License

+This work is [licensed](LICENSE) under the MIT license.
+>[!warning]- Disclaimer
+>The notes and materials presented on this website are for informational and educational purposes only.
+While I strive for accuracy, errors or omissions may occur.
+These notes may not reflect the latest updates or revisions to the course content.
+Please cross-check with official sources, such as course textbooks or lectures (e.g. those provided throughout the website) and use this content at your own discretion.
 #### Acknowledgements

 This website is powered by [Quartz](https://quartz.jzhao.xyz) , so huge thanks to the [contributors](https://github.com/jackyzha0/quartz/graphs/contributors) for providing such an amazing tool.
 Also, thanks to the [Obsidian](https://obsidian.md) team